mbkumar/pycdt/README.rst

 =====
-pycdcd
+pycdt
 =====

 Corrections to DFT calculation for point defects in solids

 Requirements
 ------------
-pycdcd requires pymatgen and sxdefectalign packages.
+pycdt requires pymatgen and optionally sxdefectalign packages.

 Source Code
 ------------